grzesiek-galezowski/web-of-objects-book/manuscript/01 - notes.md

 Examples of widely accepted choices: data access layer, scrum, separate UI from other logic (MVVM?), using a framework (e.g. an MVC framework, but also mocking library)

+# Values

+Kent Beck has some written up - examine them.

 # Simplicity

 - what is and what is not "simple".